Age 65 or Older or Disabled Exemptions

 What is the deadline for filing for a homestead exemption?

 You may file for any homestead exemption up to one year after the delinquency date.
 The delinquency date is normally Feb.
 1. If you are age 65 or older or disabled, you qualify for the exemption on the date you become age 65 or become disabled.
-To receive the exemption for that year, age 65 or older or disabled homeowners must apply for the exemption no later than one year from the date you qualify or one year after the delinquency date, whichever is later.
+To receive the exemption for that year, age 65 or older or disabled homeowners must apply for the exemption no later than one year from the date you qualify or one year after the delinquency date.
 If you miss the deadline you may apply for the following year.

 What is a homestead tax ceiling?